-- 8. "Impairment" due to drugs or alcohol shall mean a condition in which the employee is unable to properly perform his/her duties due to the effects of a drug in his/her body.
+- G. "Drugs" shall mean any controlled substance listed in Ohio Revised Code and Federal law, known as the Controlled Substances Act, for which the person tested does not submit a valid pre-dated prescription.
+Thus, the term "drugs" includes both abused prescription medications and illegal drugs of abuse.
+In addition, it includes "designer drugs" which may not be listed in the Controlled Substances Act but which have adverse effects on perception, judgment, memory or coordination.
+A listing of drugs covered by this policy includes, but is not limited to: - H. "Impairment" due to drugs or alcohol shall mean a condition in which the employee is unable to properly perform his/her duties due to the effects of a drug in his/her body.
 Where impairment exists (or is presumed), incapacity for duty shall be presumed.
-"Impairment" due to alcohol shall be presumed when a blood alcohol content of .08 or more is measured. - 9.
-"Positive Test Results" shall mean a positive result on both a confirming test and an initial screening test.
+"Impairment" due to alcohol shall be presumed when a blood alcohol content of .08 or more is measured. - I. "Positive Test Results" shall mean a positive result on both a confirming test and an initial screening test.
 If the initial test is positive, but the confirming test is negative, the test results will be deemed negative and no action will be taken.
-A positive confirming test result is one where the specimen tested contained alcohol, drug or drug metabolite concentrations at or above the concentration specified in Section 6. - 10.
-The term "drug abuse" includes the use of any controlled substance which has not been legally prescribed and/or dispensed, or the abuse of a legally prescribed drug which results in impairment while on duty.
+A positive confirming test result is one where the specimen tested contained alcohol, drug or drug metabolite concentrations at or above the concentration specified in Section 6. - J. The term "drug abuse" includes the use of any controlled substance which has not been legally prescribed and/or dispensed, or the abuse of a legally prescribed drug which results in impairment while on duty.

 Section 3.
-Informing Employees About Drug and Alcohol Testing.
+Informing Employees about Drug and Alcohol Testing.
 All employees shall be fully informed and supplied a copy of the Employer's drug and alcohol testing policy.
 Employees will be provided with information concerning the impact of the use of alcohol and drugs on job performance.
 In addition, the Employer shall inform the employees on how tests are conducted, what the test can determine, and the consequences of testing positive for drug use.
 The City has provided information to the employees of the Fire Department on the adverse effects of the use of illegal drugs and the abuse of alcohol and legal drugs including, but not limited to, the impact and potential impact of such actions on job performance co-workers.